JorySchossau/neuro_animat/README.md

 **When do I have to generate settings files (mabe -s) after building?**
 Only if you've added or removed settings defined in the `.h` and `.cpp` files.
 However, if you are only adding settings, you can have MABE keep your old settings and merge with the new ones it knows about: `mabe -f *.cfg -s` means, load the config files and the values I've set, now save out the settings again.

+**On the HPCC, do I need to do everything again every time?**
+No, if you've already compiled MABE, you will still find it in your `work/` directory.
+But you must do these steps every time you log in:
+* log into a dev node
+* load the hpcc modules for compiling or running MABE `source hpcc/loadmodules.sh`

 #### Overview

 The Reimers Lab digital animat project is a digital study organism to investigate questions around neurodevelopment, lifetime learning, evolutionary genetics, and evolutionary pressures.
 The rest of this document describes how to get the code, build and run, and what the sections of code are that you may be interested to modify.

 1) **Software: Install, Build, and Run**
-    * We will get you up and running with the code base and comfortable compiling the code.
+    * We will get you up and running with the code base and comfortable compiling the code, with a separate guide for each OS.
 2) **MABE Architecture and Configuration**
     * We go over how MABE works, the different code sections, and how the animat code fits in.
 3) **Animat Architecture**